meSailesh/Sailesh-Blog-Gatsby/content/posts/2021-01-04-applying-distinct-and-dense_rank-to-get-first-n-distinct-rows-for-each-values-of-column-in-sql.md

   - distinct
   - partition
 ---
-Recently I came up with a problem statement where I had to filter my data to retrieve first 3 distinct rows for each value of a certain column in SQL.
+Recently, I came up with a problem statement where I had to filter my data to retrieve the first 3 distinct rows for each value of a certain column in SQL.
 The input dataset seems to be as follows:

 TableName: **TrackingData**